riblidezso/isomut/README.md

 - compile IsoMut
 - modify the pathnames for your data in isomut_example_script.py, and run the script
-- check out test_isomut_w_pp.ipynb, for necessities, and details
+- check out test_isomut.ipynb, for necessities, and details

 ---